polprog/tempserver/README.txt

 Dependencies
 ------------
-The DHCP server uses ip(8) and dhcpd(8).
+The DHCP server script uses ip(8) and dhcpd(8).
 This was tested on Debian 10 with isc-dhcp-server as dhcpd.

 The FTP server uses bftpd. bftpd is not available in Debian repositories, you will have to build it from source.
 It is available in Arch linux.

 The TFTP server uses the HPA tftpd.
 It is available in the tftpd-hpa package on debian.